Before Your Flight

 It´s also a great idea to get connected with other auxiliary teachers.
 Having other friends in the same situation as you will help immensely.
 Don´t underestimate the power of community.
 With the help of friends, I was able to get a TIE appointment when no availabilities were open.
 I was helped with getting private lessons, and in turn, I was able to offer extra lessons to other friends once my schedule was filled.

 Many Facebook groups are useful for finding roommates when filling apartments too, so it´s a great idea to join before you leave.
-I am linking just 2 groups.
+I am linking just the main Facebook group.
 I recommend finding a group specific to your region.
+There you can often find a group WhatsApp invite.

 Get social and make friends!
 You’ll be surprised how helpful these auxiliary groups will be.